MR-Khan0099/Open-Unroll/README.md

 # Open-Unroll ✉️

+# ✉️ Open-Unroll

-**Open-Unroll** is an AI-powered Gmail assistant designed to help you reclaim control of your inbox.
-Built with **Streamlit**, **Langchain**, and **ChatGroq**, it intelligently prioritizes important emails, automates the cleanup of unwanted mail, and provides powerful tools for managing your mail box and optimizing it—all in one clean, intuitive interface.
+**Open-Unroll** is an AI-powered Gmail assistant that helps you reclaim control of your inbox.
+Built with **Streamlit**, **LangChain**, and **ChatGroq**, it intelligently prioritizes important emails, automates cleanup, and offers smart tools for inbox optimization—all within a simple interface.

 ---

-## Demo Video 🎥
+## 🎥 Demo Video

-A link to a demo video would go here, showcasing the app in action.
-For example: [demo.mp4](assets/demo.mp4)
+Watch the app in action: [demo.mp4](assets/demo.mp4) <!-- Replace with actual link -->

 ---

-## 🚀 Features
+## 🚀 Key Features

-### Intelligent Inbox Management
+### 🔍 Intelligent Inbox Management
-- **AI-Powered Prioritization:** Uses a custom ranking model to score emails from 1 (least important) to 10 (extremely important), helping you focus on what matters most.
+- **AI-Powered Prioritization:** Assigns importance scores (1–10) to help you focus on your most relevant emails.
-- **Concise Summaries:** Get a quick overview of any email or attachment.
-The application uses Langchain and ChatGroq to generate a clear summary of the content.
+- **Summarization:** Uses LangChain and ChatGroq to generate concise summaries of emails and attachments.
-- **Customizable Time Frame:** Filter and process emails from the past hour, day, week, or any time window you choose.
+- **Time-Based Filtering:** Analyze emails by hour, day, week, or a custom time range.

-### Automated Cleanup & Optimization
+### 🧹 Automated Email Cleanup
-- **Effortless Unsubscribe:** Intelligently identifies and unsubscribes from unwanted promotional emails and newsletters.
-It even checks for "unsubscribe" links in headers and HTML, then preserves important newsletters (like career or educational content) by classifying them with AI.
+- **Smart Unsubscribe:** Automatically identifies and unsubscribes from promotional emails while preserving valuable newsletters (e.g., job alerts, educational content).
-- **Spam & Phishing Detection:** Proactively scans your inbox for suspicious emails and phishing attempts, flagging them for your review.
+- **Phishing & Spam Detection:** Flags suspicious or malicious emails.
-- **One-Click Cleanup:** Quickly and automatically deletes old emails from categories like promotions and social, based on a configurable age (e.g., older than 7 days).
+- **One-Click Cleanup:** Deletes old promotional and social emails based on a configurable age.
-- **Batch Processing:** Processes promotional emails in batches to ensure polite interaction with servers and stable performance.
+- **Batch Processing:** Handles email operations efficiently to ensure stability.

-### Seamless Integration & Tools
+### 💬 Conversational Email Assistant
-- **Interactive Chat Mode:** Engage with your inbox through a conversational chat interface to ask queries about your emails and get real-time insights.
+- **Interactive Chat:** Ask questions about your inbox and get real-time insights.
+- **Natural Language Queries:** Get summaries, stats, or specific answers about senders, topics, and timeframes.

+### 🗂️ Smart Categorization & Attachment Support
-- **Categorization:** Automatically categorizes recent emails into groups like Work, Personal, Finance, Shopping, Social, and Other for better organization.
+- **Auto-Categorization:** Groups emails into categories like Work, Personal, Finance, Social, etc.
-- **Attachment Support:** Summarizes a variety of attachments using MarkItDown to provide a clear, readable overview of their content.
+- **Attachment Intelligence:** Extracts and summarizes content from PDFs, Word docs, Excel sheets, and images using **MarkItDown**.

 ---

-## 🔧 Installation & Setup
+## 🔧 Installation

 ### 1. Clone the Repository
 ```bash